 1. Decide What Your Goals Are

-To learn a language the best way, you’ll first need to identify your personal language learning goals.
+How do you learn a language the best way?
+You’ll first need to identify your personal language learning goals.
 Here are some questions to ask yourself that will help you pinpoint your aims:

 - Why are you studying your target language?
 Consider your motivations for wanting to learn your target language.
 It may be for a new job, to travel, to understand your favorite K-pop songs or even to impress a foreign fella!
 Knowing your reasons for learning a language will help you narrow your focus.